-The enrichment programme at Wath Academy provides a wealth of opportunities to enable our students to move outside their 'everyday norm'.
+We are incredibly proud of the enrichment programme at Wath Academy as it provides a wealth of opportunities to enable our students to move outside their 'everyday norm'.
 We encourage students to have a positive 'can do' approach to enrichment experiences as we feel that this supports their holistic development and builds confidence to make brave choices beyond their time at Wath Academy.
 Furthermore, by taking part in enrichment activities, we believe that students create memories that last a lifetime and develop character to complement their academic achievements.
 Participating in an activity can also be pivotal in maintaining positive mental health.
 Therefore, due to the significant positive impacts of enrichment, we encourage all students to take part in an enrichment opportunity from the extensive range on offer.